 A student may be dismissed from school for the following reasons: failure to maintain the established academic standards of the school (see academic policy), failure to be current in all financial obligations to ATA, excessive absences, violation of academic integrity policy, damage/destruction of school property and conduct disruptive to the classroom and/or school activities.
 Students who are dismissed/suspended due to failing to maintain established academic standards or for excessive absences are dismissed/suspended for at least 1 full academic quarter at which point they may request in writing to re-enter the school.
-The request for re-admission following dismissal/suspension should be made in writing to the Student Services Office, notification of the outcome of the request for re-admission will be made in writing to the student within 5 business days of receipt of the request for re-admission after suspension will be permanently terminated from the school.
-Students convicted of a felony during the course of their schooling will be immediately dismissed.
+The request for re-admission following dismissal/suspension should be made in writing to the Student Services Office, notification of the outcome of the request for re-admission will be made in writing to the student within 5 business days of receipt of the request for re-admission.
+Students who fail to meet the quarterly academic standards set forth in this document following re-admission after suspension will be immediately dismissed.
 Students in the practical nursing program may also be dismissed for instances of unsafe practice or if two medication administration errors are committed during the course of their program.